News and Opinion Websites That We Follow

 Martina prefers to watch the news and commentary on YouTube, so she subscribes to the MeidasTouch Network (#MeidasMighty) and Legal AF, plus Brian Tyler Cohen, Democracy Docket, Glenn Kirchner, PoliticsGirl (epic kitchen rants!), Adam Mockler (GenZ contributor), Jim Stewartson, and the Lincoln Project.

-If you do only one thing of all the suggestions, please read the daily newsletter of Heather Cox Richardson, one of the most popular American historians (covering the American Civil War, the Reconstruction Era, the American West, and the Plains Indians to today).
-Her Substack, “Letters from an American,” has over 2.6 million subscribers.
-It's a MUST-READ.
+If you do only one thing of all the suggestions, please read the daily newsletter of Heather Cox Richardson, one of the most popular American historians (covering the American Civil War, the Reconstruction Era, the American West, and the Plains Indians and more).
+Historians have a perspective on our country that many of us lack.
+You can learn an incredible amount from her Substack, “Letters from an American,” which has over 2.6 million subscribers.
+It is a Must Read.